khaykingleb/khaykingleb/README.md

 ### Hi there 👋

-Have a passion for mathematics, data science & finance.
+Interested in mathematics, data science & finance.